crystalfinch/javascript-goodies/README.md

 # JavaScript Goodies!
-# Examples of concepts I know about :)
+Examples of concepts I know about :)

+## Table of Contents
+* Event Delegation